How to Visit the Dome of the Rock in Jerusalem

 Security is airport-style for entrance into the Temple Mount complex.
 When summoned by guards, you will proceed to a metal detector and all your bags will go through a scanner.
 Guards will look at your passport and may question you about your intentions for your visit.
 If you are Jewish, you may be taken aside and questioned privately, with guards reminding you to not make any remarks to anyone about Judaism while inside, for your safety.

-5. What to expect inside the Temple Mount complex
+What is inside the Temple Mount Complex?

 Once inside the Temple Mount complex, you will feel like you’ve entered another world.
 The most striking thing is that on one side of a wall is the holiest place in Judaism, the Western (Wailing) Wall, and on the other is a place where daily Muslim life is going on and a call to prayer is broadcasted multiple times per day over loudspeakers.
 There are people going to pray, there are children tossing around soccer balls and there are people coming to meet each other.
 While visiting, we felt very safe, and it is permitted to take photos of nearly anything, as long as you are not getting in anyone’s way.
 The Dome of the Rock itself is an incredibly beautiful building and is one of the most famous pieces of architecture in the world.